Ackee-Blockchain/reentrancy-examples/contracts/flash-loan/README.md

 ### Mitigation

-- Use ReentrancyGuard in the Vault.
+- It is necessary to follow the specification of ERC-3156 and best practice.

 - Do not rely on `token.balanceOf(Vault)`.
 Instead, require users to use a specific function to return the loan and track the returned amount with a separate variable.

+- **ReentrancyGuard**: Use ReentrancyGuard in the Vault.

-By implementing these mitigations, flash loan reentrancy attacks can be prevented, ensuring the security of the Vault.
+By implementing these mitigations, this kind of flash loan reentrancy attack can be prevented, ensuring the security of the Vault.